codepzj/go-mongox-doc/docs/en/operator/updater.md

 		Upsert(context.Background())
 ```

 - The `Upsert` method is used to update or insert a single document.
-The `updateResult` is of type `*mongo.UpdateResult`
+The `updateResult` is of type `*mongo.UpdateResult`.